hareesh-mathiy/OpenCV-Tracker/README.md

 # OpenCV-Tracker
-A Java implementation of OpenCV for tracking objects on screen in real time.
+An application-specific Java implementation of OpenCV for tracking objects on screen in real time.